Get Back: Single version

-Let It Be version
+Let It Be version (1970)

-When Phil Spector came to remix "Get Back" he wanted to make it seem different from the version released as the single, though both versions were essentially the same take.
+When Phil Spector came to remix "Get Back", he wanted to make it seem different from the version released as the single, though both versions were essentially the same take.
 The unreleased Get Back albums included elements of studio chatter to add to the live feel of the recordings.
 In this spirit, Spector included part of the studio chatter recorded immediately before a take recorded on 27 January, slightly crossfaded it onto the beginning of the master take (also recorded on January 27), and omitted the coda recorded on January 28, instead adding McCartney and Lennon's remarks after the close of the rooftop performance.
 This created the impression that the single and album versions are different takes.
 The single's reverb effect was also omitted from this remix.

-Let It Be...
-Naked version
+Naked version (2003)

 In 2003, "Get Back" was re-released on the Let It Be...
 Naked album, remixed by independent producers with the sanction of surviving Beatles Paul McCartney and Ringo Starr, with John Lennon's and George Harrison's widows.
 The "Naked" version of "Get Back" is a remix of the take recorded on 27 January 1969 used for both the single and album versions, without the coda recorded the following day or the framing dialogue from the studio and rooftop concert added to the album version.
 The single's reverb effect was also omitted from this remix, and the song fades immediately before the final "whoo".
 Apple also prepared a specially-created music video of the Let It Be ...
 Naked release of the song to promote that album in 2003.
 This video is edited together using stock footage of the band, along with Billy Preston, George Martin and others.

-Love version
+Love version (2006)

 In 2006, a newly mixed version of "Get Back" produced by George Martin and his son Giles was included on the album Love.
 This version incorporates elements of "A Hard Day's Night" (the intro chord), "A Day in the Life" (the improvised orchestral crescendo), "The End" (Ringo Starr's drum solo, Paul McCartney's second guitar solo, and John Lennon's last guitar solo), and "Sgt.
 Pepper's Lonely Hearts Club Band (Reprise)" (Take 1's drum count-off intro).
-However, there are several edits in this piece, including an extended intro, and the second verse is removed completely.
+However, this piece has several edits, including an extended intro, and the second verse is removed completely.